Term 1: 30 January - Grades 1 – 6 Start

 All children are expected to be at school and for the school day to begin at 9.00am.
 Children are encouraged to arrive at the school between 8.45am and 8.57am.

-Music plays for 3 minutes from 8.57am as a cue for children and parents to say goodbye.
-Classrooms are open for students from 8.50am.
+Music plays for 3 minutes from 8.50am as a cue for children and parents to say goodbye and for students to enter their classroom and be ready for the taking of the roll at 9.00am.

 Teachers supervise the playground from 8.45am - 9.00am, during all recesses and after school from 3.30pm - 3.45pm.